loose-bit-labs/futuristica/README.md

 See it in action on [shadertoy#w3l3W4](https://www.shadertoy.com/view/w3l3W4), the loss there was under .004.
 And took about an hour to train.

+The [shadertoy#WXjGzW](https://www.shadertoy.com/view/WXjGzW) is currently using the "E16" version

 # Training Examples 🏋️‍♂️

 | ⛩️       | Final                         | Training                      | Stats                                |